TaylorResearchLab/CFDIKG/Tutorials/CFDE_Hackathons/Tutorial_CFDE_Hackathon_5-2022.md

 ### Introduction to Queries

+All queries below will be done through the Bolt interface (linked up top) unless specifically noted to be in Python.

 Select specific datasets by specifying the SAB (source abbreviation) property on the Code node.
 Here we match on a HPO Code node and its corresponding Concept node.

 Other SABs to try are: HGNC (human genes), HCOP (mouse genes), MP (mammalian phenotype), GTEX_EXP (GTEx expression data), GTEX_EQTL (GTEx eQTL data)